Technology-Snail/MySnail/README.md

   - [x] Low Battery Notification at (customizable value, default = 5)%
   - [x] Notification when newer version of MySnail Chrome extension is available
   - [x] A reminder to drink water, randomly but at approximately 30 minute intervals
   - [x] Friendly reminder to get off screen at certain time, settable between 7:00pm and 11:00pm, defaulting to 10:00pm.
-(You can ignore this for five minutes, but the snail will tell you the same thing more sternly five minutes later, and five minutes after that the snail will make random elements from your screen start dissappearing...
+(You can ignore this for five minutes, but the snail will tell you the same thing more sternly five minutes later, and five minutes after that the snail will make random elements from your screen start disappearing...
 Back to normal at 4:00am.)
   - [x] Fun fact of the day, based on something about the national or international day it is.
 (Example: Penguin Awareness Day, January 20, may have a fun fact about penguins.)
   - [x] Breaking News! (only good news, no bad)  This can include an epic newly discovered species, a major advancement in technology, a rescue, etc., directly from MySnail News, a source you can trust that won't depress you with bad news.